sanger/limber/README.md

    bundle exec rake limber:setup
    ```

-1. In the second Sequencescape terminal, start the delayed job processor:
+1. In the second Sequencescape terminal, start the delayed job processor.
+This ensures that background processes are being handled:

    ```shell
    bundle exec rake jobs:work